Regulus343/Identify/readme.md

 **Add and run the install command:**

-Add the following to the `commands` variable in `app/Console/Kernel.php`:
+Add the following to the `commands` array in `app/Console/Kernel.php`:

 	'Regulus\Identify\Commands\Install',
 	'Regulus\Identify\Commands\CreateUser',